-b) Disciplinary electives (a minimum of 42 credits for major; 30 credits for minor)
+b) Disciplinary electives (from 36 to 42 credits for major; 30 credits for minor)

 These advanced elective courses are offered as Level 200, 300 and 400 courses to provide students with academic progression.
 Students are advised to take at least 18 credits of Level 200 courses (excluding 6 credits of core methods-related course) for their declared major.